 Tips for Traveling to French Polynesia

-Traveling to French Polynesia requires some planning to ensure a smooth experience.
-First and foremost, travelers should consider their travel documents; U.S. citizens can enter French Polynesia without a visa for stays up to 90 days but must have a valid passport.
+A trip to French Polynesia needs some planning.
+First, check your travel documents.
+U.S. citizens can enter without a visa for stays up to 90 days, but they need a valid passport.

 Choosing the Best Time to Visit French Polynesia